Community tutorialsContribute a tutorial Search tutorials

 Though CDNs often greatly improve the speed of content delivery, they are usually at the mercy of the public Internet; that is, when they pull content from an origin server, they have to compete with other network traffic for bandwidth.
-To mitigate this issue, the CDN provider Fastly has partnered with Google to provide a direct connection to Google Cloud Platform's network edge at several North American locations.
-This edge connection allows Fastly users on Cloud Platform to bypass the public Internet during origin pulls, resulting in significant increases in pull speed.
+To mitigate this issue, the CDN provider Fastly has partnered with Google to provide a direct connection to Google Cloud's network edge at several North American locations.
+This edge connection allows Fastly users on Google Cloud to bypass the public internet during origin pulls, resulting in significant increases in pull speed.

-This tutorial walks you through the process of setting up Fastly to pull assets from Google Cloud Storage.
-In addition, it describes how to configure Fastly's Origin Shield feature to take advantage of Fastly's direct connection to Google's network edge.
+This tutorial walks you through the process of setting up Fastly to pull assets from Cloud Storage.
+In addition, it describes how to configure Fastly's origin shield feature to take advantage of Fastly's direct connection to Google's network edge.

-This tutorial uses Cloud Storage, a billable component of Cloud Platform, and Fastly, which charges bandwidth and request fees.
+This tutorial uses Cloud Storage, a billable component of Google Cloud, and Fastly, which charges bandwidth and request fees.

 You can use the pricing calculator to generate a cost estimate based on your projected usage.